-The Spain facts page gives you a first glance of the country.
-Read some practical information that will help you to get an idea of what you'll find over here.
+Discover some key Spain facts to have a first glance of the country.
+By reading some practical information on your next destination you’ll get an idea of what you’ll find once you get here.

 Would you like to know the most interesting facts on Spain?
 How many people live here?
 What’s the different regions’ name?
 How are the electric plugs?

 You’ll find loads of practical information that provides extra insight on the culture and history of the country.